spazzo966/SpazzoReplayStatKit/README.md

 * **Custom Stats Installation**

-To use the the custom replay statistics, you will need to place the maps folder contained in this repository in your Heroes of the Storm folder, alongside Heroes of the Storm.exe, the HeroesData folder, and other miscellaneous folders
+To use the the custom replay statistics, you will need to place the maps folder contained in this repository in your Heroes of the Storm installation folder, alongside Heroes of the Storm.exe, the HeroesData folder, and other miscellaneous folders

 * **Custom Stats per-game setup**